 - 3-4 large russet potatoes washed, diced

-- 2-3 cloves garcli smashed, peeled, stemmed
+- 2-3 cloves garlic smashed, peeled, stemmed

-- 5 tbsp vegan butter melted
+- 5 Tbsp vegan butter melted

 - 2/3 cup chicken broth heated in microwave for 90 seconds